r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>Computers store numbers in one of two ways: as <a href="../../gloss.html#integer">integers</a> or as <a href="../../gloss.html#float">floating-point numbers</a> (or floats).
-The first are the numbers we usually count with; the second have fractional parts.
-Addition, subtraction and multiplication work on both as we'd expect, but division works differently.
+<p>Computers store numbers in one of two ways:
+as <a href="../../gloss.html#integer">integers</a>
+or as <a href="../../gloss.html#float">floating-point numbers</a> (or floats).
+The first are the numbers we usually count with;
+the second have fractional parts.
+Addition, subtraction and multiplication work on both as we&#39;d expect, but division works differently.
 If we divide one integer by another, we get the quotient without the remainder:</p>
 </div>